 Kenneth Rexroth – The Signature of All Things (DVD)

-Arguably one of the most talented and respected artists of his generation, Kenneth Rexroth was not only a venerated poet, but an essayist, literary critic, translator and painter.
+rexroth_photo“Only the resurrection of Miles Davis could follow tonight” James Cushing Arguably one of the most talented and respected artists of his generation, Kenneth Rexroth was not only a venerated poet, but an essayist, literary critic, translator and painter.
 Perhaps most significantly, Rexroth was considered the instigator of The San Francisco Renaissance.

 “The Signature of All Things” serves as a passionate ode to the artist, documenting a magical night of tribute to the genius of Kenneth Rexroth on the 100th anniversary of his birth.
-Held at Beyond Baroque, the notoriously avant-garde Literary Arts Center in Venice Beach, this standing-room-only celebration attracted an eclectic and eccentric roster of participants extolling Rexroth’s impact on an art form.
+Held at Beyond Baroque, the notoriously avant-garde Literary Arts Center in Venice Beach, this standing-room-only celebration attracted an eclectic and eccentric roster of participants extolling Rexroth’s impact on an art form.By turns exuberant and bitter-sweet, this film memorializes Rexroth with wild recitations and wry reminiscences from the assorted friends, family members, former students, writers, music archivists, performers and poets who knew him best.
+This documentary expresses, in its unassuming artistry, a lasting impression of an American original.
+83 minutes, DVD Format, All Regions | © Hen House Studios 2010

-Curated and Hosted by Michael C Ford at Beyond Baroque, Venice, California.
+Curated and hosted by Michael C Ford at Beyond Baroque, Venice, California

-Directed, Produced & Edited by Lindsay Mofford
+Directed, produced & edited by Lindsay Mofford

-Graphics and Sound by Tucker
+Graphics and sound by Tucker

-Executive Produced by Harlan Steinberger
+Executive producer – Harlan Steinberger

 For more information or to obtain the film for public or educational screening please contact us